 On 13 January 1923, Atlantic Coast Realty commissioned a broader and more detailed survey.
 Though on this plat New Street that fades to nothing, today it is the street below that survives only in truncated form.
 (And it is not called Hines, but Blount, apparently after the adjacent landowner.
 Daniel Blount, 80, a carpenter, is listed in the 1920 census of Wilson, Wilson County, with wife Susan, 45, Susana, 16, Josephine and Joseph, 14, Mary, 12, and George, 3.)
 The colored cemetery had been abandoned even at that time, and no trace of it now remains.
 As noted above, Suggs Street now runs north of and perpendicular to the street labeled here.
 Elvie Street is mislabeled “Elmer.”
 The area then occupied by the Contentnea Guano Company in the space between the neighborhood and the railroad is now home, via mergers and acquisitions, to Crop Production Services.

-This plat, dated 1923, and drafted for Lawrence Realty Company, depicts territory east of Stantonsburg Road/Pender Street.
+The plat below, dated 1923, and drafted for Lawrence Realty Company, depicts territory east of Stantonsburg Road/Pender Street.

 The former D.C.
 Suggs property today: